Two Harbors, Minnesota: History

-In the early years Two Harbors consisted of two separate communities, Agate Bay and Burlington.
-The village of Burlington along Burlington Bay was platted in 1856, first incorporated on May 23, 1857; it had a post office that operated from 1856 until 1862.
+In the early years, Two Harbors consisted of two separate communities, Agate Bay and Burlington.
+The village of Burlington along Burlington Bay was platted in 1856 and first incorporated on May 23, 1857; it had a post office that operated from 1856 until 1862.
 The first residence constructed in Agate Bay was owned by Thomas Sexton (1854); it was a 14-by-16-foot shack.
-Early settlers lived in primitive conditions, which was common for both the area and time.
+Early settlers lived in primitive conditions, common for both the area and time.
 Their homes were made of logs and had dirt floors.
-Diets often consisted of homegrown vegetables and animals caught in the area (at that time there were many dense forests, so deer meat was not an abundant food source).
-The village of Agate Bay was created with the construction camp as work on the new railroad began in 1883.
+Their diet often consisted of homegrown vegetables and animals caught in the area (at that time there were many dense forests, so deer meat was not an abundant food source).
+The village of Agate Bay was founded as a construction camp when work on the new railroad began in 1883.
 The village of Two Harbors was platted in 1885 but not incorporated until 1888.
 Early transportation to the village was by boats under contract with the new Duluth and Iron Range Railroad, and by horse.
 It took one day to get from Duluth to Two Harbors.
-By 1886 the D&IR completed the Lake Division connecting Duluth and Two Harbors with passenger service that extended to Ely.
+By 1886, the D&IR completed the Lake Division connecting Duluth and Two Harbors with passenger service that extended to Ely.
 Thirty-five logging camps were set up within the vicinity, one of them on Fourth Avenue.
 On February 26, 1907, the village reincorporated as the City of Two Harbors.
 The town's history is included in the Lake County Historical Depot Museum.